I&M Holdings Limited

 I&M Holdings Limited, also I&M Bank Group, is a conglomerate comprising banks, an insurance company and investment advisory businesses.
 The group's headquarters are located in Nairobi, Kenya, with subsidiaries in Kenya, Mauritius, Rwanda, Tanzania and Uganda.
 The flagship company of the group is I&M Bank Limited, with headquarters in the I&M Bank Tower on Kenyatta Avenue in the central business district of Nairobi, Kenya's capital and largest city.

 Overview

 I&M Group Plc a large financial services conglomerate, serving the countries of the East African Community and parts of the Indian Ocean Islands.
 As of December 2021, the company's total assets were KES:415.2 billion (US$3.61 billion), with shareholders' equity of KES:69.6 billion (US$605.8 million).
 At that time, company maintained subsidiaries in five countries in the African Great Lakes region.

 History

-I&M Holdings as we now know it is a result of a reverse merger between City Trust Limited and I&M Bank Limited.
+I&M Holdings is a result of a reverse merger between The City Trust Limited and I&M Bank Limited.